Mads Pedersen: Grand Tour victories: 2022–present

+2022

-In 2022, Pedersen won the points classification in Circuit de la Sarthe and Étoile de Bessèges and had top 10 finishes in Milan–San Remo, the Tour of Flanders and Gent–Wevelgem.
+Pedersen won the points classification in Circuit de la Sarthe and Étoile de Bessèges and had top 10 finishes in Milan–San Remo, the Tour of Flanders and Gent–Wevelgem.

 During the 2022 Tour de France he was active early in the race as the Grand Départ was held in Denmark, however he had no success.
 At the end of the second week he was involved in a seven-rider breakaway with teammate Quinn Simmons.
 Simmons drove a hard pace up the Coté de Saint-Romain-en-Gal and with just under 11 km to go Pedersen launched an attack.
 Only Fred Wright and Hugo Houle could go with him.
 At the finish line, Pedersen outsprinted both of them to claim the stage win.

 He had a strong 2022 Vuelta a España, winning the points competition as well as three individual stages.